Jean-Pierre Doumerc: General officer

 Doumerc was appointed general of brigade on 31 December 1806, Baron of the Empire in 1808, and general of division on 30 November 1811.
 He led a heavy cavalry brigade in Nansouty's division at the Battle of Friedland on 14 June 1807.

 At the start of the War of the Fifth Coalition, Doumerc commanded a brigade in Nansouty's 1st Heavy Cavalry Division that included the 2nd Cuirassiers, 848 sabers, and his old 9th Cuirassiers, 875 sabers.
-Emperor Napoleon I of France assigned the division to an ad hoc corps led by Marshal Jean Lannes.
+Emperor Napoleon assigned the division to an ad hoc corps led by Marshal Jean Lannes.
 In the Battle of Abensberg on 20 April 1809, the corps fell upon the brigades of Ludwig Thierry and Joseph, Baron von Mesko de Felsö-Kubiny near Rohr in Niederbayern.
 After initial resistance, the outnumbered and outgeneraled Austrians were soon fleeing down the road to Rottenburg an der Laaber with the cuirassiers slashing at the fugitives.

 Nansouty's division, less Antoine Louis Decrest de Saint-Germain's brigade, began pressing back Karl von Vincent's rear guard early on 21 April 1809.
 After a pause at mid-day, the French horsemen finally advanced and routed Vincent's cavalry which fled across the bridges of Landshut.
 The cuirassiers' role in the Battle of Landshut ended with the cavalrymen charging through the streets of the west bank suburb.
 Soon, infantry came up to occupy the town and later to successfully rush the bridges.

 At the Battle of Eckmühl on 22 April, the divisions of Nansouty and Raymond-Gaspard de Bonardi de Saint-Sulpice, consisting of eight cuirassier and two carabinier regiments stormed the Bettel Berg, a hill crowned with a regiment of Austrian infantry, 12 light cavalry squadrons, and 16 artillery pieces.
 After seeing a Bavarian charge defeated, the 8,000 French heavy cavalry surged forward.
 The enemy cavalry force countercharged but was beaten and the armored French horsemen overran the hilltop, capturing two batteries of Austrian 12-pounder cannons.